-The modelling results suggest that there will not be an exceedence of the 15 minute mean SO_2 objective.
-This is the most stringent SO_2 objective and so it is likely that the hourly and daily SO_2 objectives will also be met.
+The modelling results suggest that there will not be an exceedence of the 15 minute mean SO2 objective in the Glebeside Estate area which was modelled.
+This is the most stringent $SO_2$ objective and so it is likely that the hourly and daily $SO_2$ objectives will also be met.

-It is recommended that no further assessment be carried out for this source.
+It is recommended that no further assessment is required.

-Maps reproduced within this document All maps in this document are reproduced from Ordnance Survey material with permission of Her Majesty's Stationery Office © Crown Copyright.
+Maps reproduced within this document

+All maps in this document are reproduced from Ordnance Survey material with permission of Her Majesty's Stationery Office © Crown Copyright.
 Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.